An Explanation on Principles

-on what the Buddha taught
+@ what the Buddha taught

 Nibbāna is often left untranslated and/or is unclear.

-Translations for nibbāna can sometimes be found in glossaries yet they may not be use as such in the texts themselves, this tends to make things a bit abstract and unclear.
-Or if an explanatory part is used (extinction, extinguishing, unbinding) it doesn't make it clear enough.
+Translations for nibbāna can sometimes be found in glossaries yet they may not be used as such in the texts themselves, this tends to make things a bit abstract and unclear.
+And extinction, extinguishing, unbinding don't make it clear enough.
+When it comes to translating nibbāna there are a few points to take into account:

 1. It is a word which would be ordinarily used by ordinarily people.
 People do have a perception of what nibbāna is even when they don't directly know it for themselves.